Self Deception: Six Steps to CURFEW Bad Information for Analytics and AI

 - Transparency – are the analytics or the model processing the data understandable?
 It doesn’t have to be simple, but can we test it?
 Audit it?
 Do we understand what’s going on inside?

-- Power – is the predictive power useful?
+- Power – is predictive power useful?
 The most commonly accurate weather prediction is that tomorrow will be like today.
-There is predictive “accuracy” in this transparent model, but it’s not usefully predictive.
+This transparent model has predictive ” accuracy, ” but it’s not usefully predictive.
 There is no useful power.

 - Testability – can we test to see if the assumptions in the model or analytics are consistent with the data and anything else we hold to be correct?

 Familiar Risks – do the risks seem to be known?
-In many settings, we have a risk narrative that’s nothing more than tribal lore.
-Some members of our company, family or profession faced a risk that went wrong, and our tribe decided we needed to keep an eye on this.
-There are nearly always two important errors in the way we deal with these familiar risks.
-First, they blind us to other risks which are often much worse.
+We have a risk narrative that’s nothing more than tribal lore in many settings.
+Some members of our company, family, or profession faced a risk that went wrong, and our tribe decided we needed to keep an eye on this.
+There are nearly two important errors in how we deal with these familiar risks.
+First, they blind us to other risks, which are often much worse.
 This is a placebo effect.
-We feed good because we are doing risk management.
+We feed well because we are doing risk management.
 A second important error is our failure to understand our options for mitigation.

 To break free from the forces of familiar risk, we need to look at what others think.
-What risks do other tribes deal with and how do they deal with them?
+What risks do other tribes deal with, and how do they deal with them?
 Risks can be mitigated in two ways.
-We can try to either prevent the dreadful things from happening or, we can try to moderate impact if they do.
+We can try to either prevent the dreadful things from happening, or we can try to moderate the impact if they do.
 Getting out our own tribal lore helps with naming risks we might not have considered, finding means to avoid them, and moderating their impact.
 But the narrative of familiar risks can’t do any of that.

 Ease of Understanding – is the answer easy to grasp?
 A commonly taught market theory is that the 1929 crash was caused (in part) due to margin loans.
 People were able to borrow to buy stock, and the money was too easy.
 This is an appealing and simple narrative, but the facts are a little different.
 Margin lending had become regulated, and lending was less available.
-The truth may be that margin loans were a bad idea but regulating them too quickly and aggressively made things worse.
-Or, maybe the counter narrative is just a simple story that’s also flawed.
+The truth may be that margin loans were bad, but regulating them too quickly and aggressively made things worse.
+Or, maybe the counter-narrative is just a simple story that’s also flawed.

 The point is that we need to be wary of any simple explanation.
 And, the more complex the topic, the less likely a simple narrative is helpful.
 Occam’s razor seems to teach otherwise.
 But the simplest explanation of a complex topic may not be simple.
 William of Occam probably said something like, “Entities should not be multiplied without necessity.”
 Sometimes it is necessary.

-Work – is it hard work to grasp other explanations? – Sadly, there are many important things which require effort before we can grasp them.
+Work – is it hard work to grasp other explanations? – Sadly, there are many important things that require effort before we can grasp them.